All About Web Co. logo

 In our case, the universal solution is pure HTML + JavaScript, because it’s the foundation of any website on the Internet.

-You can read the “How to Automatically Update Copyright Year.
-Complete Guide” article to get more insights on this subject or read guides for more specific cases of WordPress, Wix, Squarespace, Webflow, Weebly, and Blogger site builders.
+You can read the “How to Automatically Update Copyright Year in 2025” article to get more insights on this subject or read guides for more specific cases of WordPress, Wix, Squarespace, Shopify, Webflow, Weebly, and Blogger site builders.

 But for now, let’s take a look at the script that can automatically update the copyright year for our universal solution: